0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Computer Architecture/Week 6/Computer Architecture - Week 6 Day 1.md

 # Exam 1

+Timings:
+- Problem 1: 30 minutes (do this one last)
+- Problem 2: 30-45 minutes
+- Problem 3: 30-45 minutes

 ## Problem 1

 Recursive Function that is either the factorial one OR the greet one.
 Draw the stack for either, then determine the outcome when *four* different instructions were changed.